 - Product Description including pictures, story boards, etc. that clearly explains the product’s form and the operation.

 - Targeted Users: Describe the characteristics of the targeted users and how they were different than excluded users.

 - External Considerations: What external constraints and/or requirements were imposed upon the development of the product or process?

 - Judging Criteria: Following are the judging criteria.
 Please write a separate description for each of the six criteria that explains how the product or process meets that criterion.
 The criteria are divided between issues of design and issues of methodology used to develop and evaluate the design.

-- Evaluation (Methodology) - What was done to assess usability of the product design and the need for improvement?
+- What was done to assess usability of the product design and the need for improvement?
 This could include iterative assessments made during the design process or feedback obtained in the market that could be used for subsequent versions of the product.
-Be specific concerning testing methodology.
+Be specific concerning testing methodology and what was learned.

 Video File (optional)

-A video may be submitted, but only to illustrate the product or product usage.
+- A narrated, informative video may be submitted to expand on the six judging criteria.
 Marketing videos are discouraged and will not be considered in the judging.
-Videos should not exceed 5 Megabytes and should be viewable on Windows Media Player or Quicktime.

-The winner(s) will be announced publicly in early August.
-At the October 10th special award session they will receive an elegant trophy and a $1,000 honorarium.
+At the October 2nd special award session the winners will receive an elegant trophy and a $1,000 honorarium.
 An HFES press release will be issued.